gatsbyjs/gatsby/docs/accessibility-statement.md

 Gatsbyjs.org is the online home of the open source Gatsby website framework; it includes documentation, tutorials, and guides on how and why to build with Gatsby, as well as a blog, site showcase, and information on how to contribute to the project.

-Gatsbyjs.com is the business website for Gatsby, Inc. the startup building Gatsby, as well as products around the framework, starting with Gatsby Preview: a cloud service allowing marketers and other team members to preview a Gatsby site in progress.
+Gatsbyjs.com is the business website for Gatsby, Inc. the startup building Gatsby, including our first product, Gatsby Preview: a cloud service allowing team members to collaborate on a Gatsby site in development.

 ## Providing feedback and getting accessibility help

 We strive to make these websites and the Gatsby framework itself as accessible as possible.
 Our goal is to meet WCAG 2.0 AA, with which we are partially compliant.
 We’ll be the first to admit the Gatsby ecosystem is a work in progress, and we are open to all feedback to make things better.

-To contact the core team with your accessibility feedback or challenges, please file an issue on Github: https://github.com/gatsbyjs/gatsby/issues/new/choose
+To contact the core team with your accessibility feedback or challenges, please [file an issue on Github](https://github.com/gatsbyjs/gatsby/issues/new/choose).

 Alternatively, we welcome you to reach out directly to Marcy Sutton, Head of Learning at Gatsby: [marcy@gatsbyjs.com](mailto:marcy@gatsbyjs.com)